RightToPrivacy/wipri/README.md

 ---

 Personal: It's up to you how you want to use it.
-I personally like setting permanent protective wipri service commands for wifi, and enjoy using wipri-list to maintain a quasi-perm ethernet mac (you can make it change every boot if you like, or keep recognized spoofed macs, generated automatically for you)
+I personally like setting permanent protective wipri service commands for wifi, and enjoy wipri-list inside my wipri-eth0.service file to maintain a quasi-perm ethernet mac (you can make it change every boot if you like, or keep recognized spoofed macs, generated automatically for you)

+I include an example wipri-eth0.service file for your convenience.

+#### BONUS Example wipri-eth0.service Ethernet File (create 2nd wipri service for ethernet)

+The example wipri-eth0.service file can be edited to use commands to your liking.

+Once you are happy with the wipri related command flags and device name (eth0 in example for ethernet), you can then run following commands to activate the wipri-eth0.service file (to maintain quasi-perm mac address, or changing list at each boot for ethernet example)

+Activating Example wipri-eth0.service File (after running install.sh installs wipri):

+    sudo cp wipri-eth0.service /etc/systemd/system

+    sudo systemctl daemon-reload

+    sudo systemctl enable wipri-eth0.service   (this command will set it to start next boot)

+    sudo systemctl start wipri-eth0.service    (start newly added wipri ethernet service)

+Something Not Clear?

-If something isn't clear on usage, maybe have questions about wipri-list, leave a comment, or email.
+Questions about wipri, wipri-list, leave a comment, Or, Send An Email: righttoprivacy[at]tutanota

 ---

-#### Have great ideas you want to see? file an issue here, or contact me!
+#### Have A Unique / Great Ideas You Want To See? file an issue here, or contact me!

 ---